 - The athlete first stands with the feet narrowly together, the hands on the hips, and the eyes closed (double leg stance).
-The athlete holds this stance for 20 seconds while the number of balance errors (opening the eyes, hands coming off hips, a step, stumble or fall, moving the hips more than 30 degrees, lifting the forefoot or heel, or remaining out of testing position for more than 5 seconds) are recorded.
+The athlete holds this stance for 20 seconds while the number of balance errors (opening the eyes, hands coming off hips, a step, stumble or fall, moving the hips more than 30 degrees, lifting the forefoot or heel, or remaining out of testing position for more than 5 seconds) are recorded as errors.

 - The test is then repeated with a single-leg stance using the non-dominant foot, and

 - A third time using a heel-toe stance with the non-dominant foot in the rear (tandem stance).
 (A 2013 study found that these stances were best at separating the healthy participants from the concussed patients.)

 Experts, including William P. Meehan, III, MD, Director of the Sports Medicine Clinic at Children's Hospital Boston and a MomsTeam concussion expert featured in MomsTEAM's new high school football concussion documentary, "The Smartest Team, believe that the BESS is best used where a baseline BESS score is obtained prior to the start of the season, when an athlete is healthy.
 Then, repeated scores after concussion can be used to monitor recovery.